ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/source-code-surveys/structured-types.md

 ## Project Goals

-This assignment invites you to run and observe two Python programs called `determine-even-odd` and `floating-point-confusion`.
+This assignment invites you to run and observe two Python programs called `compute-tuple-intersection` and `perform-apply-to-each`.
 Instead of using the [Poetry](https://python-poetry.org/) tool for managing dependencies and packaging these programs, which the [technical skills](/proactive-skills/introduction-proactive-skills/) advise as a best practice, these programs are scripts, without any dependencies on other Python packages, that you can run through the Python interpreter.
-As you learn a new way to run a Python program, this project offers you the opportunity to ensure that you understand how to (i) use the modular arithmetic operation (i.e., `%`) to determine if a number is even or odd and (ii) correctly multiply and add with float-point variables.
+As you continue to practice a different way to run a Python program, this project offers you the opportunity to improve your understanding of how to compute the intersection (or elements in common) between two tuples that can contain an arbitrary number of values each of an arbitrary type.
+You will also learn more about high-order functions as you implement a program that can apply an arbitrary function to the contents of an arbitrary length list of `int` values.

 ## Project Access